learn-co-curriculum/fewpjs-reviewing-server-communication/README.md

 ?: AJAX refers to:

 ( ) another name for `fetch()`.
-( ) a specific technology for asynchronous web programming.
+( ) a particular method from the jquery library.
 (X) a technique used for sending and receiving data on the web without a page refresh.
 ( ) a way to render HTML pages.